mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Melna paused, trying to understand such a ridiculous requirement. *A password?
 Since when was there a password to enter Rudjan?*.
 She thought deeply for a long and awkward moment, pondering what the password could be, when all of a sudden she heard a chuckle coming from Pomri, and then Bavle, and then boisterous laughing from the two.

-  Pomri exclaimed, "A password?!
-Really, Melna?"
+  Pomri exclaimed, "Oi!
+A password what fooled you, Melna?!"

-  Bavle joined her, "Is your fidelant honestly so dull?"
+  Bavle joined her, "Are all your fidelants so dull?"

   Melna was unamused at being the brunt of a joke, not to mention the waste of precious time, but she took whatever humor they could afford.